zydou/arti/doc/dev/notes/rpc-meta-draft.md

 in an ordered stream.

 The application's messages are called "requests".
+Every request is directed to a single RPC Object.

 Arti's replies are called "responses".
 Every response will be in response to a single request.